 For something so common and universal, replacement windows can be a real mystery to the average homeowner.
 A replacement window is a strange thing, with very few parallels elsewhere in the house.
 As the name implies, it's a window that replaces your current window, but not on a one-for-one basis.
 What you take out (the old window) is not completely replaced by the new window (replacement window).

 When you remove your old window, you are removing only the sash and a few other related parts.
 You are not removing the entire window that was originally installed by the house builder.
-It is nearly impossible to remove every, single bit of material from the old window, so some of it remains attached to your house.
+It is difficult to remove every single bit of material from the old window, so some of it remains attached to your house.

 Signs That You Need Replacement Windows

 It is usually glaringly obvious when you need to replace your windows.
 However, the high cost of replacing windows can cause homeowners to put off this project year after year.

 - High energy bill.
 Energy costs are abnormally high, yet you have done other non-window-related repairs to save money (chiefly, insulation in walls and attic).

 - Drafts.
 Chilly breezes in your house during the winter can come from even the tiniest cracks in window glass or window framing.

 - Window glass cold to the touch.
 Single-pane windows will always feel cold to the touch, no matter their condition.
 But if you have double-paned windows, they should feel only moderately cold when the temperature outside is very cold.

 - Difficulty opening or closing windows.
 Wood windows stuck to the frame by layers of paint.
 Settling of the foundation causing frames to twist, preventing the window sash from moving.
 Casement window hinges and latches rusted.
 Any of these might necessitate a full replacement rather than repair.

 - Window painting and repair impossible.
 When your windows reach the point where the paint is alligatored, cracked, peeling, and the wood is rotting and falling apart, it becomes more cost-effective to replace the windows rather than repair.